cs544-wisc/f23/p4/README.md

 ```python
 {'c9e70330e663': 86, 'lost': 81}
 ```
+Make sure the cell which produces this output contains the comment `#q9`.
 #### Q10: how many times does the text "Single Family" appear in the remaining blocks of single.csv?

 There are different ways of extracting the data that is still intact